cruise port: barcelona, spain

 • Benefits: Direct, easy, avoids taxi queues for short distances.

 The dedicated shuttle bus service that connects the cruise terminals (especially Adossat Pier) to the Christopher Columbus Monument (at the foot of La Rambla) is wheelchair accessible and equipped with a hydraulic ramp.
-This is a recommended and affordable way to get from the port to the city center.
+This is a recommended and affordable way to get from the port to the city centre.

 taxis